nasa/cumulus/docs/deployment/README.md

 **Note**: s3 bucket object names are global and must be unique across all accounts/locations/etc.

+## Earthdata Application

+### Configure EarthData application

+The Cumulus stack is expected to authenticate with [Earthdata Login](https://urs.earthdata.nasa.gov/documentation).
+You must create and register a new application.
+Use the [User Acceptance Tools (UAT) site](https://uat.urs.earthdata.nasa.gov) unless you intend use a different URS environment (which will require updating the `urs_url` value shown below).
+Follow the directions on [how to register an application.](https://wiki.earthdata.nasa.gov/display/EL/How+To+Register+An+Application).
+Use any url for the `Redirect URL`, it will be deleted in a later step.
+Also note the password in step 3 and client ID in step 4 use these to replace `EARTHDATA_CLIENT_ID` and `EARTHDATA_CLIENT_PASSWORD` in the `.env` file in the next step.

 --------------

 ## Configure the Cumulus instance